NixOS/nix/maintainers/README.md

   1. Triage issues and pull requests from the [No Status](#no-status) column (30 min)
   2. Discuss issues and pull requests from the [To discuss](#to-discuss) column (30 min).
-     Once a month, this slot is used to check the [Assigned](#assigned) column to make sure that nothing bitrots in it.
+     Once a month, each team member checks the [Assigned](#assigned) column for prs/issues assigned to them, to either
+       - unblock it by providing input
+       - mark it as draft if it is blocked on the contributor
+       - escalate it back to the team by moving it to To discuss, and leaving a comment as to why the issue needs to be discussed again.

 - Work meeting: [Mondays 13:00-15:00 CET](https://calendar.google.com/calendar/event?eid=NTM1MG1wNGJnOGpmOTZhYms3bTB1bnY5cWxfMjAyMjExMjFUMTIwMDAwWiBiOW81MmZvYnFqYWs4b3E4bGZraGczdDBxZ0Bn)